autoNumeric/autoNumeric/Documentation.md

 -	digitGroupSeparator: '٬'      // Arabic thousands separator
 -	digitGroupSeparator: '˙'      // Dot above

-##### noSeparatorOnFocus
+##### showOnlyNumbersOnFocus
 *When true only numbers and the decimal character is visible while the input has focus*
--	noSeparatorOnFocus: false (default)
+-	showOnlyNumbersOnFocus: false (default)
--	noSeparatorOnFocus: true 	removes currency sign and thousand seperator while the input has focus.
+-	showOnlyNumbersOnFocus: true 	removes currency sign and thousand seperator while the input has focus.
 Help on some mobile devices

 ##### digitalGroupSpacing
 *controls the digital grouping and the placement of the thousand separator*